oliyh/martian/README.md

 - Negotiates the most efficient content-type and handles serialisation and deserialisation including `transit`, `edn` and `json`
 - Support for integration testing without requiring external HTTP stubs
 - Routes are named as idiomatic kebab-case keywords of the `operationId` of the endpoint in the Swagger definition
+- Parameters are aliased to idiomatic kebab-case keywords so that your code remains neat and clean
 - Simple, data driven behaviour with low coupling using libraries and patterns you already know
 - Pure client code, no server code or modifications required